cristiandaniele/awesome-stateful-fuzzers/README.md

 ### CSFuzzer

-[CSFuzzer: A grey-box fuzzer for network protocol using context-aware state feedback](https://www.sciencedirect.com/science/article/pii/S0167404825002706), Xiangpu Son et al., Computers & Security, Vol. 157, 2025.
+[CSFuzzer: A grey-box fuzzer for network protocol using context-aware state feedback](https://www.sciencedirect.com/science/article/pii/S0167404825002706), by Xiangpu Son, Yingpei Zeng, Jianliang Wu, Hao Li, Chaoshun Zuo, Qingchuan Zhao, and Shanqing Guo, Computers & Security, Vol. 157, 2025.

 CSFuzzer automatically identifies variables in the program code that it thinks are used to record state information.
 Here it distinguishes two kinds of state variables: protocol-state variables and sub-state variables.
-It then uses a new state coverage metric (CAST-Coverage, for context-aware state transition coverage) to guide fuzzing.
+It then uses a new state coverage metric (CAST-Coverage, for context-aware state transition coverage) to guide the fuzzing.
 So CSFuzzer is similar to SGFuzz and StateFuzz in that it observes program variables and automatically infers which variables to observe.
 The implementation of CSFuzzer is based on AFL.

+So CSFuzzer is a white-box fuzzer (it requires access to the source code), it observes branch coverage (in the style of AFL), and it does not make use of passive or active learning algorithms to infer state machines.

 CSFuzzer has been compared against 8 other fuzzers
 - AFL, AFL++, AFLNET, StateAFL, IJON, SGFUZZ, ChatAFL and NSFuzz

 on the 12 implementations and 9 protocols
 - PureFTPD and BFTPD (FTP), ippsample and CUPS (IPP), Live555 (RTSP), DCMTK (DICOM), Exim (SMTP), Dnsmasq (DNS), Curl, OpenSSL (TLS), MbedTLS and TinyDTLS (DTLS)

+### BLEdiff

+### Logic gone astray

+### CoreCrisis

+### State Machine Mutation-based Testing Framework for Wireless Communication Protocols

 ## How to contribute